Skip to main content

 Optionally, the loaded gltf can be "post processed", which lightly annotates and transforms the loaded JSON structure to make it easier to use.
 Refer to postProcessGLTF for details.

 In addition, certain glTF extensions, in particular Draco mesh encoding, can be fully or partially processed during loading.
 When possible (and extension processing is enabled), such extensions will be resolved/decompressed and replaced with standards conformant representations.
-See glTF Extensions for more information.

 Note: while supported, synchronous parsing of glTF (e.g. using parseSync()) has significant limitations.
 When parsed asynchronously (using await parse() or await load()), the following additional capabilities are enabled: